alexrutar/tpr/README.md

 tpr compile out.pdf
 ```
 This generates a file `out.pdf` in the current directory by compiling the file `<main>.tex` specified by `<main>.tex.latexmain`.
-The compilation can take a while since it is compiled from scratch.
+The compilation may take a while since it ignores any intermediate files already in the folder.

 To export the project, run
 ```fish